 - Consumers with an annual household income of $25,000 or less pay cash in 43 percent of transactions

-The Fed also convened an emergency U.S. Coin Task Force composed of government and industry leaders, including banks and armored car companies.
-The task force is expected to come up with a set of recommendations by the end of July.
-One of the task force's early accomplishments was to create the hashtag #getcoinmoving, which banks and credit unions are plastering across Twitter to encourage people to cash in their piggy banks to get more coins back in circulation.
+The Fed also convened an emergency U.S. Coin Task Force in July composed of government and industry leaders, including banks and armored car companies.
+One of the task force's early accomplishments was to create the hashtag #getcoinmoving, which banks and credit unions plastered across Twitter to encourage people to cash in their piggy banks to get more coins back in circulation.